nik-6348/LOCAL_MODEL_TEST/README.md

 ## Requirements

-- Python 3.8 or higher
+- Python 3.10 or 3.11
-- At least 16GB RAM (32GB+ recommended for this large model)
+- 2-4GB RAM (works on Streamlit Community Cloud)
-- GPU with 40GB+ VRAM recommended (model is ~240GB in size)
+- No GPU required (optimized for CPU)
-- Sufficient disk space for model downloads
+- ~1GB disk space for model downloads

 ## Installation